wexample/wex/README.md

 - Install brew
 - Update your bash and install coreutils with `brew install bash coreutils`
+- Double check the folder containing your project is allowed to be mounted with Docker (Docker manager > Resources > Files Sharing)
 - Then see Ubuntu installation process below

 ### MacOS notices